lizmat/articles/5to6-sigils.md

     # Perl 6
     my @foo = 1,2,3;

-is in fact syntactic sugar for something like:
+is in fact syntactic sugar:

     # Perl 6
     my @foo := Array.new( 1,2,3 );